FF6BeyondChaos/BeyondChaosRandomizer/README.md

 Setup:
 	Windows:
 		Download the BeyondChaos.zip from https://github.com/FF6BeyondChaos/BeyondChaosRandomizer/releases, and extract the files to a folder of your choice.
 If you don't see a BeyondChaos.exe, you downloaded the wrong thing.
 		BeyondChaos.exe will download the Beyond Chaos Sprite pack automatically on startup.
-If you are using beyondchaos_console.exe, you will need to download the sprites manually at https://github.com/FF6BeyondChaos/BeyondChaosSprites
+If you are using beyondchaos_console.exe, you will need to download the sprites manually at https://github.com/FF6BeyondChaos/BeyondChaosSprites and monster sprites at https://github.com/FF6BeyondChaos/BeyondChaosMonsterSprites
 	Linux/Mac:
 		Download the source files and extract them to a folder of your choice.
 		Install Python 3.7 or higher.
 (It DOES NOT work with python 2.)